Wallingford seeks historic status; some worry it’s a roadblock to density

 Owners who disagree must submit a formal objection and those who do not object are assumed to be supportive, Houser said.
 To stop a designation, a majority of property owners must object.

-The state received 543 letters about the Wallingford effort — all but 29 of them were in opposition.
+The state received 543 letters about the Wallingford effort.
+All but 29 of them were in opposition.
 Out of the total, only 30 letters were from property owners in the district, 20 of which were in opposition, Houser said.

 “Old World charm”